-- the Philadelphia Police Department for the Northeast campus; - the Newtown Township Police Department for the Newtown site; - as well as state and federal agencies.
+- the Philadelphia Police Department for the Northeast campus; - the Newtown Township Police Department for the Newtown site; - the Bensalem Police department for off campus Holiday Inn residence; - as well as state and federal agencies.

 The department works closely with the investigative staff of these police departments when incidents arise that require joint investigative efforts, resources, crime-related reports and exchanges of information as deemed necessary.
-There is no written memorandum of understanding between the university's Public Safety Department and the Philadelphia or Newtown Township Police Department.
+There is no written memorandum of understanding between the university's Public Safety Department and the Philadelphia Police Department, the Newtown Township Police Department, and the Bensalem Police Department